Nordictrack Freestride Trainer FS9i – A Good Buy For You?

 This design is great if you are prone to muscle injury or shin splints.

 Of course Nordictrack puts one of their most popular features on this machine – the touch screen web browser.
 So you can surf the net, read your emails, watch Youtube videos and more while you workout.
-Also note that this is a full 10 inches across – so it’s larger than the FS7i model.
+Also note that this is a full 10 inches across – so it’s larger than the other models as well.

 #5 iFit LIVE

-Again, this is built-in (so you don’t need to buy the extra module).
-With iFit LIVE you can do an endless amount of things.
+The iFit LIVE option comes built in with this machine. (so you don’t need to buy the extra module).
+With iFit LIVE you can do some very cool things.

-You can download new workouts from Jillian Michaels where she coaches you through your workouts.
-You can fun famous trails (already mapped out for you).
-You can even map out new trails with Googlemaps and watch actual landmarks pass you by in the console.
+You can download new workouts from Jillian Michaels where she coaches you through your workouts using the console speakers.
+You can run famous trails (already mapped out for you) and watch actual landmarks pass you by in the console.

 #7 Free Heart Rate Monitor